Do you have a running theory about what happened to Ronald Tammen?

 - If a person is speaking in a professional capacity as a subject expert and/or a spokesperson, I will customarily name that person.

-So here’s the plan: I’ll continue posting periodic updates, but we’ll employ the conventional one-way, writer-to-reader mode of communication that has been the norm since our prehistoric ancestors began carving on cave walls.
-At other times, however, I’ll open up the floor for comments and questions, and we’ll get a two-way dialogue going.
-It just won’t be all the time.
+Sometimes, I’ll employ the conventional one-way, writer-to-reader mode of communication.
+At other times, I’ll open up the floor for comments and questions at the bottom of a post, and we’ll get a two-way dialogue going.